cwittens/Interactive-Hopfield-network/README.md

+## If you just want to know, how the Notebook looks like before having to download Julia, you can download and look at the ``Hopfield_network.html`` file beforehand.

 # Interactive-Hopfield-network
 This is an interactive Julia Pluto notebook, where the workings of the Hopfield network are visualized and which easily extendable by training it with new easy to do patterns.

 # How to install and open the Pluto Notebook